Share On

 In addition to overgrown teeth, rabbits can also develop spurs on their molars.
 These spurs can cut the tongue and cheeks, causing serious discomfort and distress.
 The good news is both malocclusions and molar spurs can be treated by a rabbit veterinarian.
 This may involve the filing down of or removal of the offending tooth.

-Older rabbits are also at an increased risk of dental disease as they loose bone density.
+Older rabbits are also at an increased risk of dental disease as they lose bone density.
 When this occurs, teeth may move around more while chewing, which may result in the uneven wearing of their teeth.
 Infections are possible at the base of the tooth as well.

 Back To Top